ekino/jcv-idea-plugin/README.md

 ### Intentions

-You can find the Jcv replacement suggestions on JSON values in the intentions:
+You can find the JCV replacement suggestions on JSON values in the intentions:

 ![Intentions screenshot](./screenshots/jcv-demo-intentions.png)
 <!-- Plugin description end -->